 There were three items in Study 1a.
 We conducted a series of Chi-squared tests to assess the proportions of case-primed and class-primed responses for each item.
 Furthermore, we compared the overall proportion of case-primed and class-primed responses across all three items.
 However, we did not compare the overall difference in probability estimation of the three items between the two conditions using Mann-Whitney U test and Welch’s t-test.

-For Study 4, we ran a two proportion z-test (/chisquare) to compare the difference in option proportions between the two priming conditions.
+For Study 4, we ran a two proportion z-test (/chi square) to compare the difference in option proportions between the two priming conditions.

 Replication: Additional analyses